BestTimesToVisit.com Logo

 food

-Don't leave Beirut without trying a proper mezze spread – it's an experience!
-Order a variety of small dishes like hummus, baba ghanoush, tabbouleh, and fattoush, and share them with your table.
-For an authentic taste, seek out local spots in Hamra or Bourj Hammoud.
+Don't leave Beirut without trying a proper mezze spread!
+Order a variety of small dishes like hummus, baba ghanoush, tabbouleh, and fattoush, along with some grilled meats.
+For an authentic experience, head to a local spot in Mar Mikhael or Gemmayzeh – ask locals for their favorites!

 safety